A Unified Bregman Alternating Minimization Algorithm for Generalized DC Programming with Application to Imaging Data: The Unified Bregman Alternating Minimization Algorithm

 we can rewrite \eqref{eq:gDC} as

 where the $h(x,y)$ in \eqref{eq:problem} can be specified as $h(x,y)=0- \left(- h_1(x) \right)$.
-In this situation, when assuming that $h_1(x)$ is differentiable, we have $\nabla_x h^-(x,y)=\nabla h_1(x)$, and Algorithm \ref{alg:proposed} immediately reads as
+In this situation, when assuming that $h_1(x)$ is differentiable, we have $\nabla_x h^-(x,y)=-\nabla h_1(x)$, and Algorithm \ref{alg:proposed} immediately reads as

-which corresponds to the method introduced in \cite{TFT22}.
-Particularly, we can also reformulate some constrained convex optimization problems as the form of \eqref{eq:gDC}, then some classical methods such as proximal (projected) gradient method and mirror descent method (e.g., see \cite[Chapters 8-10]{Beck17}) can be derived under the framework of our Algorithm \ref{alg:proposed}. \end{remark}
+which corresponds to the iterative scheme of the method introduced in \cite{TFT22}.
+Particularly, we can also reformulate some constrained convex optimization problems as the form of \eqref{eq:gDC}, then the iterative schemes of some classical methods, such as proximal (projected) gradient method and mirror descent method (e.g., see \cite[Chapters 8-10]{Beck17}), can be derived under the framework of our Algorithm \ref{alg:proposed}. \end{remark}